chacehoo/maomao_web/content/post/post_3.md

 ---
 title: A Python Package: IFEEL-Interpretable Feature Extraction of Electricity Loads
-summary: We developed a Python package (IFEEL), which can help energy data analysts to readily extract interpretable features of daily electricity profiles from a physical perspective.
+summary: We developed a python package (IFEEL), which can help energy data analysts to readily extract interpretable features of daily electricity profiles from a physical perspective.
-date: 2020-10-29
+date: 2020-10-30

 # View.
 #   1 = List